smarter-travel-media/st-metrics/src/site/markdown/usage.md

 The sections below will walk you through how to use the ST-Metrics library in your Spring Boot application.

-Note that using ST-Metrics only really makes sense in the context of a Spring Boot application.
-Otherwise, the dependency on Spring packages is pretty onerous.

 ### Dependency

 First, you'll need to include it in your project.